Azure/bicep-types-az/generated/netapp/microsoft.netapp/2020-03-01/types.md

 ## ActiveDirectory
 ### Properties
 * **activeDirectoryId**: string: Id of the Active Directory
-* **backupOperators**: string[]: Users to be added to the Built-in Backup Operator active directory group.
+* **backupOperators**: (string {minLength: 1, maxLength: 255})[]: Users to be added to the Built-in Backup Operator active directory group.
 A list of unique usernames without domain specifier
 * **dns**: string: Comma separated list of DNS server IP addresses (IPv4 only) for the Active Directory domain
 * **domain**: string: Name of the Active Directory domain
 * **organizationalUnit**: string: The Organizational Unit (OU) within the Windows Active Directory